0044 (0)1273 732 888

 The simple fact is that it can be very unnatural – sometimes impossible – to end a sentence with anything but a preposition.
 Consider how many phrasal verbs ending in prepositions the English language has (fall out, get back, let in, put up, take off, take on, turn up, up to, work out, and so on).
 Splitting them up would lead to madness, or at least nonsense.
 Can’t you hear the teacher trying to push this rule?
 ‘No, no, Smith.
 It should be “Hey man, to what have you been up?”’

 More to the point, there’s no reason to attempt such awkward rephrasing.
 Essentially, this long-standing superstition is a simple case of opinion that somehow gathered a reputation as truth.
 The culprit behind it may either be seventeenth century poet John Dryden, who cited it as a fault in order that he could criticise other poets, or eighteenth century clergyman Robert Lowth.
-Neither of whom actually strictly adhered to this supposed rule himself.
+And neither man actually strictly adhered to this supposed rule himself.

 Indeed, Lowth commented that this was a form ‘our language is strongly inclined to’ (note the final preposition), saying only that avoiding ending on a preposition ‘agrees much better with the solemn and elevated style.’
 Hardly the eleventh Commandment.
 Yet, a mere century later, it had been converted to grammar gospel.